 This year I have celebrated with friends who welcomed new babies into their families.
 I watched a friend face a disabling illness and death with the same faith, courage, enthusiasm, dignity and humor that he had lived life.
 I have mourned with his family and others who have lost loved ones this year.

 Some people dread birthdays, but I believe they are a blessing; I am grateful for another year of life and hope to use whatever time I have left productively.
-I agree with Oliver Wendell Holmes
+I agree with this quote attributed to Oliver Wendell Holmes

 Buzz Aldrin, one of the Apollo 11 astronauts and second human to step on the moon’s surface , trekked to the South Pole-at 86 years old.